SQCU/typesetter-toy/README.md

 # typesetter-toy
-experiments with fake typesetting rules with a real bitmap font.
+experiments with fake typesetting rules with a real (bad) bitmap font. file under "pedagogy projects".

+characters drawn in graphicsgale 2.08.00